 Entire cryptocurrency market has erupted on the ground that it is finite like Gold and its logic controls the number of coins that will ever circulate in the eco-system.

-Test 1: Cryptocurrency have a cap of 21 million, and its smallest value nick named Satoshi is 100 millionth of a BTC.
+Test 1: Bitcoin has a cap of 21 million, and its smallest value nick named Satoshi is 100 millionth of a BTC.
 Not only is this playground already larger than any other currency, this is not even “mathematically finite” because the value keeps dividing therefore enlarging its purchasing capacity.
-The key point here is no one can foretell that the cap will never be revised in the future, after all it is just a logical cap and far more simpler to revise compared to printing a currency.
+The key point here is no one can even foretell that the cap will not be revised in the future, after all it is just a logical cap and far more simpler to revise compared to printing a currency.

 Test 2: Bitcoin is not the only cryptocurrency in the market, anyone can launch a new cryptocurrency.
-It is therefore safe to say that there is no CAP – logical or physical.
+It is therefore safe to say that there is no CAP – vertical or horizontal.

 Test Results: CLAIM FAILED.
 Cryptos are not FINITE and therefore cannot stop inflation.